Love To Travel With Your Family?

 The demure, honey-colored walls of the St John’s Co-Cathedral stand proudly in the main square of Valletta, concealing within it an ornate interior beyond anything you could image from its humble facade.
 If there’s one experience in Valletta that you can’t miss, it’s this.
 Head inside and take in the intricate, gold leaf decorated walls and ceiling which are breathtaking in themselves.
 If you’ve got teens who love language and history, you can take a look at the shrines created for the various languages that have ruled the islands.
 If they love art, there’s Caravaggio’s masterpiece in the oratory.

 In northern Malta you’ll find the small town of Mellieha.
-The town is ideal for families, with two small but beautiful (and incredibly family-friendly) beaches – Mellieha Bay and Golden Bay – and a movie set that’s been turned into a family attraction – Popeye’s Village.
-You could start your day on one of the beaches, pop over to Popeye’s Village, and then on to the second beach all in one day at a slow and leisurely pace.
-There are also a couple of great scuba diving spots if you’re inclined to explore below the surface of the sea.
+The town is a lovely day out for families, with two small but beautiful (and incredibly family-friendly) beaches – Mellieha Bay and Golden Bay – and a movie set that’s been turned into family attraction – Popeye’s Village.
+You could start your day on one of the beaches, pop to Popeye’s Village, and then on to the second beach all in one day at a slow and easy holiday pace.
+There are also a couple of great scuba diving spots if your brood are inclined to explore below the surface of the sea.

 Originally built for the 1979 film Popeye around the the turquoise waters of Anchor Bay, you can now enter this vintage set for a bite to eat, a boat trip, mini golf and a splash about in the crystal clear water.

-The smallest of the three islands, Comino has been used for multiple movies, including Brad Pitt epic Troy and Guy Ritchie’s Swept Away, which both starred the infinitely-Instagrammable Blue Lagoon, just one of the beautiful sights along Comino’s stunning coastline.
-Best enjoyed from the water, charter a boat or take a tour and stop off at key spots for swimming, sunbathing and to spot famous views such as elephant rock, a key clue in The Count of Monte Cristo, and the beautiful coves where Popeye faces the clutching tentacles of a giant octopus.
+The smallest of the three islands, Comino been used for multiple movies, including Brad Pitt epic Troy and Guy Ritchie’s Swept Away which both starred the infinitely-Instagrammable Blue Lagoon, just one of the beautiful sights along Comino’s stunning coastline.
+Best enjoyed from the water, charter a boat or take a tour and stop off at key spots for a swim, sunbathe and to spot famous views such as elephant rock, a key clue in The Count of Monte Cristo, and the beautiful coves where Popeye faces the clutching tentacles of a giant octopus.

 The Corinthia is a great family-friendly hotel in the touristy St Julian’s.
 Although you’ve got dozens of restaurants and a great beach on your doorstep, you’re close enough to everything to make it out everyday for a cultural excursion.

-There’s a large family pool for keeping cool on hot days and there’s a kids club in the festival period December to January and in the peak summer months of July and August.
-The spa is fabulous and they provide realxing treatments for kids, too, for some family bonding pamper time.
+There’s a large family pool for keeping cool on hot days and there’s a kids clubs in the festival period December to January and in the peak summer months of July & August.
+The spa is fabulous and they provide lovely treatments for kids, too, for some family bonding pamper time.

 Buses run regularly and connect all of the main hotspots, although they can be a little unreliable.
-Renting a car is easy, but be sure to get one with GPS to navigate the winding roads.
-Also be aware that they drive on the left hand side of the road here.
+Hiring a car is easy but you’d need a Sat-Nav to navigate the winding roads.

-Peak season is August when the weather averages 80°F. Visit the country in December for cheaper prices and winter sun, with sunny but cooler weather at 57-62 °F.
+Peak season is August when the weather averages 27°C. Visit the country in December for cheaper prices and winter sun, with pleasant weather at 14-17 °C and sunny.